jacobemery/linux1-ansible-lab/instructions/4_run_playbooks.md

 ```
 http://<ip-address>
 ```
-* If you forgot your server's IP address, you can get it [here].(https://linuxone.cloud.marist.edu/#/instance).
+* If you forgot your server's IP address, you can get it [here](https://linuxone.cloud.marist.edu/#/instance), or with the command `ip a`
 * Make sure to type in 'http' not 'https', sometimes web browsers will automatically switch it to 'https'.
 If this happens, use Firefox.
 ## Review:
 * Ok that was a lot of information thrown at you all at once!
 Hope you held onto your (red) hats.